alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```

 ### Unit transformation methods
 These functions are the core of our class.
-They allow us to transform units and thus be able to interact between the map and the minimap
+They allow us to transform units and thus be able to interact between the map and the minimap.

  - **Map Coordinates to Minimap Pixels Coordinate**
 ```cpp
 fPoint Minimap::MapToMinimap(const float x, const float y)